PhilippGnoyke/AsTdEA/Metrics.md

 | 1            | dependency edge incoming to... | Edges in this column are incoming into this component (fully qualified name); the first row after the header defines the data for each column, separated by commas |

 #### intraVersion\\&lt;versionID&gt;\ProjectMetrics.csv
-These files provide a list of the properties of the respective version.
+This file provide a list of the properties of the respective version.
 | Column index | Column name in the .csv       | Data type      | Range  | Column description                                                                                                                                                  |
 |--------------|-------------------------------|----------------|--------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | versionTime                   | Date           | [0,∞)  | This version's time of release (YYYY-MM-DD)                                                                                                                         |